Client Relationship Summary

 Investment monitoring is provided with respect to assets that you invest through someone other than us.
 Our monitoring service is limited to the investments and accounts that are managed by third‑party asset managers that we refer you to because we believe that the investment services provided by those third‑party asset managers meet your investment goals.
 As part of our investment monitoring service, we continue to work with you, assessing your investment goals and other criteria to evaluate whether the services of the third‑party asset manager continue to meet your investment needs.
 Investment monitoring does not include financial planning and consulting, discussed above, or investment management, discussed below.

 We do not limit our advice to proprietary investment products or a limited menu of products or types of investments, though we are the sponsor of an account program that, if chosen, invests assets according to proprietary investment models.
-This series of investment options is called the Destination Portfolios.
-Some investment options available through us have minimum account sizes, others do not.
+Some investment options available through us have minimum account sizes; others do not.

 For additional information, please see our most recent Disclosure Brochure, Code of Ethics, Privacy Policy, and account forms.